preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 The scope can be the tenant, one or more business profiles or one or more apps.

-As the next step you can add filters for further details cincenring what you want to show in the block.
+As the next step you can add filters for further details concerning what you want to show in the block.

 Display
 ----------